Kanustu/world_co2/README.md

 # Global CO2 Fossil Fuel Emissions
 **Exploration of countries and territories and their contribution to global co2 fossil fuel emissions**

-This project?/report? consists of a surface level exploration of the global contribution to Co2 fossil fuel emissions, looking at if fossil fuel use has changed over time, and how it has changed.
-I will be using postgresql and Pandas for exploration and analysis of the data.
+This project entails an exploration of global CO2 emissions from fossil fuels, focusing on the historical and temporal changes in fossil fuel usage.
+The analysis will be conducted using SQL (PostgreSQL) and Python (Pandas) for data exploration, while data visualization will be performed using Python and Tableau.

 The dataset used was cultivated by [Our World In Data](https://ourworldindata.org/) and can be found [here](https://github.com/owid/co2-data?tab=readme-ov-file).

 ## SQL/Postgresql

-### Global Co2 Fossil Fuel Exploration

 - Skills used: Joins, CTE's, Case Statements, Window Functions, Aggregate Functions, Creating Views, Converting Data Types

-#### Select and display all the data that will be used
+### Select and display all the data that will be used
 ```sql
 SELECT
     ci.country,